Coronavirus Response Shows How A National Crisis Can Again Transform Politics

 Just like the coronavirus pandemic could permanently change daily life in America, from hand washing habits to telework, it also has the potential to transform the country's politics in profound ways.

-"This crisis is a time machine to the future," says Anne-Marie Slaughter, CEO of New America and a former director of policy planning at the State Department during the Obama administration.
+"This crisis is a time machine to the future," says Anne-Marie Slaughter, CEO of the think tank New America and a former director of policy planning at the State Department during the Obama administration.
 "I think we'll look back and see that this was like the Great Depression or a war, and that created political space to make big policy change that seemed just too hard even two months ago."

 After every big national crisis in America, the federal government has emerged with a new, greater role.